Talk to People in Other Languages With Google Assistant Interpreter Mode | Digital Trends

 Google Assistant made big waves at CES 2019 with a tsunami of new integrations and applications.
-Interpreter Mode was among the announced products, which, at the time, Google promised to roll out was “over the next few weeks.”
+Interpreter Mode was among the announced products, which, at the time, Google promised to roll out “over the next few weeks.”

 Earlier this week, Google followed through and unleashed Interpreter Mode.
 Instead of a big event or a flashy announcement, Google chose to inform the world of the arrival of Google Assistant’s new feature on a Google Home Help page, first reported by Android Police.